-For corporations and private companies, the accounting standards recognized by the Financial Accounting Standards Board ("FASB") as US GAAP are of paramount importance, as they are regulated by the Securities and Exchange Commission ("SEC"), the US Securities and Exchange Commission Stock Exchange, and the American Institute of Certified Public Accountants ("AICPA").
+For companies and private law organisations, the accounting standards recognised as US GAAP by the Financial Accounting Standards Board ("FASB") are of paramount importance as they have been endorsed by the Securities and Exchange Commission ("SEC"), the US securities and exchange regulatory authority, and the American Institute of Certified Public Accountants ("AICPA").

-The US GAAP of the FASB has been developed essentially to better inform current and potential investors and is characterized by this objective.
-They originally consisted of a series of individual case regulations issued by various bodies.
-In 2009, the FASB selected and systematised the individual case rules that it considered relevant and summarized them in the Accounting Standards Codification ("FASB ASC").
+The FASB's US GAAP were essentially developed to better inform current and potential capital providers and are shaped by this objective.
+They originally consisted of a series of case-by-case guidance issued by various boards.
+In 2009, the FASB selected and systematised the case-by-case guidance it considered relevant and summarised it in the Accounting Standards Codification ("FASB ASC").

 This is now the sole source of FASB-authorized US GAAP, in addition to the SEC's pronouncements.